1990 Bangkok gas explosion

 The gas explosion on New Phetchaburi Road in Bangkok was a major disaster in Thailand.
 It took place on 24 September 1990, when a liquid petroleum gas tanker truck crashed on the expressway exit at New Phetchaburi Road, causing large explosions and fires that burned through 51 shop-houses for over 24 hours.
 88 people died, 36 were injured and 67 cars were destroyed, making it one of the deadliest man-made disasters in Thailand.

+Incident

+The incident occurred at around 22:00, when an employee of Siam Gas was driving a tank truck off the Chaloem Maha Nakhon Expressway onto New Phetchaburi Road while speeding to beat a stoplight.
+The truck overturned as it made the turn at high speed and slid across the road, scraping against the pavement.
+The two gas tanks, each containing 3,770 liters of fuel, detached from the vehicle and began leaking.
+The escaping gas ignited, creating sparks and several loud explosions.
+Within minutes, New Phetchaburi Road and the surrounding area were engulfed in fire.

+Legacy

 A 2002 horror film, The Eye, based its climactic scene on this incident.